 - BSc Sports Biomedicine

-Marianne Adams, Chartered Physiotherapist, HCPC Registered
+Marianne Alexander, Chartered Physiotherapist, HCPC Registered

 Marianne gained her first degree at Dundee University achieving a 2.1 in Sports Biomedicine.
 She then went on to complete her Physiotherapy training at Queen Margaret University in Edinburgh, where she graduated with a Masters degree with Merit.
 Since then she has spent time working within the NHS in a various settings which has expanded her skills in a variety of areas.
 Additionally Marianne has worked with some sports teams such as Falkirk Rugby Club and Edinburgh University Sports.
 In doing so, she has learned to base her physiotherapy treatment around hands-on techniques as well as exercise prescription and advice.
 She enjoys the challenge of diagnosing injuries or conditions and using her knowledge and clinical evidence to facilitate optimal recovery.
 Marianne is a keen sports woman herself, having completed two marathons to date.
 Therefore, she can understand the importance of returning to sport and normal activities of daily life as quickly and smoothly as possible.
 The idea that she can work along-side her patients to achieve their goals and improve their quality of life is what motivates her.